Pharming for Farmaceuticals

 Pharming: it's not just another misspelled word!
-The term "pharming" comes from a combination of the words "farming" and "pharmaceuticals" - a melding of the most basic methods of agriculture with the most advanced biotechnology.
+The term "pharming" comes from a combination of the words "farming" and "pharmaceuticals."
+It's a melding of the most basic methods of agriculture with the most advanced biotechnology.

 How do you change an animal's DNA?

 Producing a whole transgenic animal with the same new piece of DNA incorporated into every single cell may seem like a difficult feat.
-In reality, it is quite simple, because every animal begins as one cell that divides over and over again until the animal is fully developed.
+In reality, it is quite simple, because every animal begins as one cell that divides over and over again to form the entire organism.
 To ensure that every cell in an animal contains the same new piece of DNA, all a scientist needs to do is add the DNA to a single cell (such as a fertilized egg) before it starts dividing.
 This can be done by microinjecting the cell with a very fine needle.
 (View the animation to see how this is done.)

-The injected embryos are allowed to develop for a short time and then tested to see which ones have the transgene in their DNA.
+The injected embryos are allowed to develop for a short time and then tested to see which ones have the transgene.
 The ones that do are put in a surrogate mother's uterus to develop.
 A successful transgenic animal will produce the desired protein without damaging its own health and pass this ability on to its offspring.
 Additional animals can be produced either through conventional breeding or by cloning.

 What types of products are made using transgenic technology?

 The first successful products of genetic engineering were protein drugs like insulin, which is used to treat diabetes, and growth hormone.
-These proteins are made in large quantities by genetically engineered bacteria or yeast in large "bioreactors."
+These proteins are made in large quantities by genetically engineered bacteria or yeast which are grown in large "bioreactors."
 Some drugs are also made in transgenic plants, such as tobacco.

 Just milk them?

 Sure.
 It's just about the best way to recover large quantities of a protein encoded by a transgene.
-More importantly, since the mammary gland and milk are not part of the main life support systems of the animal, there is not much risk of harm to the animal that's making the transgenic protein.
+More importantly, since the mammary gland and milk are not part of the main life support systems, there is little risk of harm to the animal that's making the transgenic protein.

 The challenge is to get the new transgene expressed only in the milk.
-To do this, scientists join the gene for the protein drug with a DNA signal, called a promoter, which is only active in the mammary gland.
+To do this, scientists join the gene for the protein drug with a DNA switch, called a promoter, which is only turned on in the mammary gland.
 So the transgene, while present in every cell of the animal, is only active where the milk is made.
-Some examples of the drugs currently being tested are antithrombin III and tissue plasminogen activator to treat blood clots, erythropoietin for anemia, blood clotting factors VIII and IX for hemophilia, and alpha-1-antitrypsin for emphysema and cystic fibrosis.
+Some examples of drugs currently being tested are antithrombin III and tissue plasminogen activator to treat blood clots, erythropoietin for anemia, blood clotting factors VIII and IX for hemophilia, and alpha-1-antitrypsin for emphysema and cystic fibrosis.

 Spiderman II: Spidergoat?